Selnica, Međimurje County

 Selnica (Szelence) is a village and municipality in Međimurje County, in northern Croatia.

 History

-In year 1334 Selnica was recorded as Catholic parish named Sancti Marci in Census of parishes of Zagreb Diocese.
-Charter issued in year 1478 mentions villages Zenth Mark and Zelnycz.
+In 1334 Selnica was mentioned as a Catholic parish named Sancti Marci in the Census of parishes of the Zagreb Diocese.
+A charter issued in 1478 mentions the villages Zenth Mark and Zelnycz.
+The name of the settlement Selnica was first mentioned in the parish list from 1501, during the reign of the Ernuszt family.

+In 1802, Count Juraj Festetić ruled the estates in Selnica, and all the peasants in the village were his serfs.
+After the annexation of Međimurje by Croatia in 1849, all the serfs were freed.

-In the 1850s, oil was discovered in the Selnica.
+In the 1850s, oil was discovered in Selnica.
 Exploitation of the two oil fields began in the late 19th century and lasted until the 1950s.

+During World War II, Međimurje, including Selnica, was occupied by Hungary.
+In late November 1944, the Yugoslav Partisans attacked Hungarian troops which were guarding the oil wells in Selnica.
+After an hour of fighting, the Hungarians surrendered.
+12 Hungarians were killed, 15 wounded, and 56 captured.

-Municipality of Selnica was established in year 1992.
+The Municipality of Selnica was established in 1992.

 Geography

 Selnica is located in part of Međimurje called Gornje Međimurje.
 Village of Selnica, municipality centre, is about 14 kilometres northwest from Čakovec, and some 100 kilometres north of Zagreb.
 The municipality covers an area of 24.84 km2.

 Geomorphologically, the municipality can be divided into two parts.
 The southern part consists of low hills called Međimurske Gorice, while the northern part consists of alluvial plain of the river Mur.

 Demographics

-In the 2011 census, the municipality had a population of 2,991 in 10 villages.
-Selnica is experiencing slight population decline since the 1960s.
+In the 2021 census, the municipality had a population of 2,636 in 10 villages.

-The majority of inhabitants are Croats making up 99% of population.
+The majority of inhabitants are Croats making up 98.03% of population.